nghuyy/hlibs/Readme.md

 #### HLIBS FOR ANDROID ####

 Clone project into: /app/libs (detect the new update via gitsync)

 ```
 		flatDir {
                    dirs 'libs/hlibs'
                 }
 ```
-        and:
+and add:
 ```
         buildscript {
 		    repositories {